indijanc/queryApp/README.md

 A list of tasks, refactoring and improvements planned to implement.

-- Fix float precision, float insertion doesn't work well, can we live with rounding?
 - Investigate the provided data, determine boolean values
 - Error handling for GraphQL errors
 - Investigate and possibly improve GraphQL to Object mapping/binding